Join our newsletter!

 90 minutes

-Funding Initiative
+Funding Type

-2015 News and Documentary Emmy Awards-Outstanding Investigative Reporting
+2015 News and Documentary Emmy Awards - Outstanding Investigative Reporting

 Dan Krauss

 Dan Krauss’ first film, The Death of Kevin Carter, was nominated for an Academy Award and two Emmy Awards and won prizes from the Tribeca Film Festival, the International Documentary Association and The San Francisco International Film Festival.
-Working as a director of photography, Krauss has photographed numerous feature documentaries, including: Inequality for All Show more (Sundance Film Festival, 2013 – Grand Jury Prize); Broadway Idiot (SXSW, 2013); We Are Legion (SXSW 2012); The Most Dangerous Man in America (Academy Award nomination, 2010); and Life 2.0 (Sundance Film Festival, 2010).
+Working as a director of photography, Krauss has photographed numerous feature documentaries, including: Inequality for All (Sundance Film Festival, 2013 – Grand Jury Prize); Broadway Idiot (SXSW, 2013); We Are Legion (SXSW 2012); The Most Dangerous Man in America (Academy Award nomination, 2010); and Life 2.0 (Sundance Film Festival, 2010).
 In 2012, Krauss received a grant from the National Endowment for the Arts and a fellowship from the Sundance Documentary Institute.
 Krauss earned his Master’s Degree from UC Berkeley’s Graduate School of Journalism, where he is a lecturer in film and television production.
-Show less

 Linda Davis